-Let’s talk about the ITIL service value chain.
-The entire technology world is aware that ITIL, the grand-daddy of all the IT service management (ITSM) frameworks, has morphed into ITIL 4.
+Let’s talk about the ITIL 4 service value chain.
+The entire technology world is hopefully now aware that ITIL, the grand-daddy of all the IT service management (ITSM) frameworks, has morphed into ITIL 4.
 Taking over 30 years of service management experience, and a team of people I respect and I’m happy to call friends, to create something that can be the framework to create better, faster, safer ways of benefiting from technology.

 What Do You Observe?